Tips For Natural Navigation

 Using Nature To Find Your Way

-While it’s always recommended to bring along a proper navigation tool like a compass or GPS device, nature also provides plenty of options as well.
-Learning how to use each of these natural resources to your benefit can be a great skill to have and one that may very well come in handy during your camping trips.
+Bringing along a proper navigation tool like a compass or GPS device is always recommended.
+The natural world also provides plenty of options.
+Learning to use these natural resources to your benefit can be a great navigation skill that may be useful during your camping trips.

-One of the most important skills we have is navigating, and especially when we’re out in the wilderness with no signposts to show us the way.
-Take some time to learn more about these navigational skills and show your friends and family what you’ve learned, to enable more people to be able to find their way if they’re ever in danger.
+One of our most important skills is navigating, especially in the wilderness, without signposts to show us the way.
+Take some time to learn more about these outdoor clues and show your friends and family what you’ve learned in natural navigation to enable more people to find their way if they’re ever in danger.

 Resources: